Yaakov gets married to Leah, Rochel, Bilhah and Zilpah. Eight of the twelve shevatim are born!

 Lavan didn’t feel sorry!
 He said, “Well, it’s not nice for the younger sister to get married before the older one.
 So you had to marry Leah first, and only then you can marry Rochel also.
 After Sheva Brachos, you can marry Rochel, but then you’ll have to stay here and work for seven more years.”

 Yaakov agreed, and married Rochel also.
-Lavan gave Rochel his other daughter Bilhah as a maid.
+Lavan gave Rochel a maid, Bilhah.

 Yaakov worked for seven more years, just as hard as he had worked before, even though Lavan had tricked him.

 Leah has children: Hashem saw that Yaakov thought Rochel was more special, and that Leah felt bad.
 Hashem made a neis and let Leah have children, while Rochel still couldn’t.